 Flying with Qantas (best in flight breakfast I’ve had in a long time!) the journey from Sydney to Noumea took a total of 3 hours.
 Comfortable seats, pleasant flight attendants, our affordable tickets in economy seemed like luxury travel.
 As we began making our decent, from my window seat I could already see the crystal clear waters that we would soon be waking up to every morning.

 Landing in Noumea, that first brush of warmth on my skin was more than welcomed.
-Beach dress on, sunglasses in hand, I was ready to relax and enjoy the sun.
+I quickly changed into my beach dress and with my sunglasses in hand, I was ready to relax and enjoy the sun.
 From the airport we took a shuttle bus to the docks where we then boarded a boat that would take us to Escapade Ilot Maitre.

 Within seconds of stepping onto the island my body immediately relaxed.
 Complimentary mocktails on arrival and a room upgrade, Luca and I were in heaven.
 Wasting no time at all, I put on my favourite Seafolly bikini and was ready to go.
 As we snorkeled around the island we came across vibrant coral, starfish, turtles and even an octopus.
 It was absolutely incredible to see these sea creatures in their natural habitat.
 This place was a tropical paradise (with the exception of the occasional sea snake!).